Swati4star/Calculator-React/README.md

 # Calculator
 A Calculator app using [React Native](https://facebook.github.io/react-native/).
-React Native is a great tool that lets us build mobile apps using only JavaScript.It uses the same design as React, letting us compose a rich mobile UI from declarative components.
+React Native is an JavaScript framework for writing real, natively rendering mobile applications for IOS and Android.
+It uses the similar design like as React, letting us compose a rich mobile UI from declarative components.

 ## Running the app
- - Follow the [Getting Started guide](https://facebook.github.io/react-native/docs/getting-started.html) to install React Native and its dependencies.
+ - Follows the [Getting Started guide](https://facebook.github.io/react-native/docs/getting-started.html) to install React Native and its dependencies.
  - Clone this repository
  - Installing dependencies
 ```sh